 Bella Luce Art Cafe

-The Bella Luce Art Cafe is a small art studio space located in the historic 1826 Red Brick Mill Building at the Whitin Mill Complex in Whitinsville, MA and currently houses the following artists:
+The Bella Luce Art Cafe is a shared art studio space located in the historic 1826 Red Brick Mill Building at the Whitin Mill Complex in Whitinsville, MA and currently houses the following artists:

 Cristi Winona Collari

 Cristi Winona Collari received her B.A. in Studio Art from Wellesley College in 2002.
 After graduating, she managed the Applied Arts Program for the Wellesley College Art Department where she hired and assisted visiting artists with class instruction and Jewett Art Gallery Exhibits and Collaborative Projects.
 Cristi is now the Director and curator for the Spaulding R. Aldrich Heritage Gallery at the Whitin Mill (since 2015).
 She also founded and runs the Bella Luce Art Cafe art studios (since 2010).

 Kats Glass Studio

 Kats Glass Studio is owned and operated by glass artist Kathy Olson, who specializes in Stained Glass Panels, Kiln Formed Glass Jewelry, and other functional glass art.
 Kathy offers classes and workshops for teens and adults in Basic Stained Glass (Copper Foil Technique) and fused glass.
 Her beautiful work can be purchased in her studio.
 For more information, contact: kuffy (at) lightband (dot) com.

 Andy Volpe is an artist currently living in the Grafton area.
 He holds a degree in Fine Arts from Westfield State University, where he gained a deep appreciation for Art History and the Old Masters.
 He continues to research and work in traditional drawing and printmaking techniques.
 Andy is a Living Historian / Re-enactor, member of several groups ranging from the Ancient Romans, Medieval-Renaissance, Colonial America and American Civil War.
 He presents to libraries, schools, colleges and museums throughout New England as a Roman Legionary soldier and Medieval-Renaissance Artist.
 For more information, please visit his website.

 Al has been a full-time professional photographer for well over 30 years.
 His area of expertise has been in the commercial, advertising and public relations fields, specializing in on-location photography.